Being a student in Prague…

 ARCHIP does not have its own campus or halls of residence.
 Students may apply for a place in the halls of residence of other universities – for example the AAAD dormitory, close to the college: www.umprum.cz/en/dormitory/

-As everywhere else, students may arrange for private rented accommodation.
+Last but not least, students who prefer flat sharing may arrange private rented accommodation.

 Insurance + Healthcare

 As a condition of enrolment, all students are obliged to furnish proof of medical insurance (also a condition in the Agreement on Study), which covers all costs in the event of sickness, treatment and hospitalisation.
-We shall arrange health insurance for you, while you will be getting VISA sorted out.
-Please contact us via [email protected].
-We cooperate with several insurance companies and we give you advice regarding insurance.
+In case you have troubles with the isurance search, feel free to contact us ([email protected]) or our partner Foreigners.cz who provide several services related to moving into Czech republic as foregner.

 RMA Centrum (Dukelských hrdinů 17, 170 00 Praha 7), which has specialist physicians for common diseases and ailments, is the basic healthcare provider to students of ARCHIP.